Luukus/SWBF2-Classic-Hack/README.md

   - Configurable lead scaling
 - Team ESP
 - Enemy ESP

-- *If there's interest I'll continue to add and build out more features, some please star to show it!*
+*If there's interest I'll continue to add and build out more features, so please star to show it!*

 ## Run
 You will need to either download the built DLL from UnknownCheats ([at this link](https://www.unknowncheats.me/forum/other-fps-games/598340-star-wars-battlefront-2-classic-2005-esp-aimbot-internal.html)), or build it yourself.
 Build details will be below.